-Rookery Waters began in 2002 when our family decided to change a water storage reservoir into a popular fishing lake; Rook.
-Since then, we have gone on to build four more lakes with varying features, catering for both pleasure and match fishing.
+Rookery Farm has been in our family since the 1970’s, growing crops such as wheat barley and potatoes.
+Rookery Waters began in 2002 when our family decided to change a water storage reservoir on the farm, into a popular fishing lake; Rook.
+Since then, we have gone on to build five more lakes with varying features, catering for both pleasure and match anglers.

-Conservation is a priority for us at Rookery Waters, we have planted thousands of native species trees.
-A two hectare reed bed has been created next to the fishing lakes and 42 species of birds including reed warblers, oyster catchers, lapwing, red kites, nesting buzzards and some ornamental Egyptian geese have been recorded.
+As a farming family, conservation is a priority for us.
+We have planted thousands of native tree species, hedgerows and a two hectare reed bed has been created next to the fishing lakes, with 42 species of birds including reed warblers, oyster catchers, lapwing, red kites, nesting buzzards and some ornamental Egyptian geese have been recorded.

-We enjoy a quiet rural location but there is a golf course, pub and village shop all within a 10 minute drive of us.
+We enjoy a quiet, rural location yet there is a golf course, pub and village shop all within a 10 minute drive of us.
 The historical market town of St Ives, which sits on the river Great Ouse, is a further 5 minutes’ drive, here you can also catch a bus via The Guided Bus Route to Cambridge.